Persecution of pagans in the late Roman Empire

 By the end of the period of Antiquity and the institution of the Law Codes of Justinian, there was a shift from the generalized legislation which characterized the Theodosian Code to actions which targeted individual centers of paganism.
-The gradual transition towards more localized action, corresponds with the period when most conversions of temples to churches were undertaken: the late 5th and 6th centuries.
+The gradual transition towards more localized action corresponds with the period when most conversions of temples to churches were undertaken: the late 5th and 6th centuries.
 Chuvin says that, through the severe legislation of the early Byzantine Empire, the freedom of conscience that had been the major benchmark set by the Edict of Milan was finally abolished.

 Non-Christians were a small minority by the time of the last western anti-pagan laws in the early 600s.
 Scholars fall into two categories on how and why this dramatic change took place: the long established traditional catastrophists who view the rapid demise of paganism as occurring in the late fourth and early fifth centuries due to harsh Christian legislation and violence, and contemporary scholars who view the process as a long decline that began in the second century, before the emperors were themselves Christian, and which continued into the seventh century.
 This latter view contends that there was less conflict between pagans and Christians than was previously supposed.
 In the twenty-first century, the idea that Christianity became dominant through conflict with paganism has become marginalized, while a grassroots theory has developed.

+In 529 AD, the Byzantine emperor Justinian ordered the closing of the Academy at Athens.
+The last teachers of the Academy, Damascius and Simplicius were invited by a Persian ruler Khosrow I to Harran (now in Turkey), which became a center of learning.
+Paganism survived in Harran until the 10th century thanks to its practitioners bribing local officials.
+In 933, however, they were ordered to convert.
+A visitor to the city in the following year found that there were still pagan religious leaders operating a remaining public temple.